-This paper describes an investigation into what can be learned about the physical properties of the White star Vega ( $\alpha$ Lyrae) from both low (150 lines/mm) and high (2400 lines/mm) resolution spectra, based on the simple model that the star is a rotating uniformly emitting oblate spheroid with a photosphere that is a single layer in thermal equilibrium.
-High resolution spectra of Sirius ( $\alpha$ Canis Majoris) are remarkably similar to those obtained for Vega so the results of studying Vega are assumed to apply equally well to Sirius.
-Both stars are hot A0 V stars, Vega iknown to be rotating rapidly and we are viewing it from within 5° of its pole so the effects of rotation are assumed negligible.
-The aim of this work was to test the ability of a simple stellar model to predict the Hydrogen line profiles in Vega's and therefore also Sirius' spectrum.
+This paper describes an investigation into what can be learned about the physical properties of the White star Vega (α Lyrae) from both low (150 lines/mm) and high (2400 lines/mm) resolution spectra, based on the simple model that the star is a rotating uniformly emitting oblate spheroid with a photosphere that is a single layer in thermal equilibrium.

+The aim of this work was to test the ability of this simple stellar model to predict the Hydrogen line profiles in Vega's spectrum and to estimate the pressure and thickness of its photosphere.